cja5553/mobile-phone-data-to-assess-unhealthy-food-reliance/README.md

 Authors: Charles Alba and Ruopeng An

-Accepted and forthcoming in Health Data Science Journal

-Please Cite as: Alba, C & An, R (2023).
-Using mobile-phone data to assess racial disparities in unhealthy food reliance during the COVID-19 pandemic.
-Health Data Science.
-DOI: 10.34133/hds.0101
+Please Cite as: Alba C, An R. Using Mobile Phone Data to Assess Socio-Economic Disparities in Unhealthy Food Reliance during the COVID-19 Pandemic.
+Health Data Sci.
+2023;3:Article 0101. https://doi.org/10.34133/hds.0101

 ## Research Design